Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Advice / Job Search / Interviewing

-How to Write a Thank You Email After an Interview (With Samples!)
+How to Write a Thank-you Email After an Interview (with Samples!)

 You just walked out of a job interview.
 You gave great answers to all the interview questions and really hit it off with the hiring manager.
 You nailed it!
 That’s great—but you’re not done yet.

-In fact, fair or not, most hiring managers pay very close attention to whether you write a thank you email after the interview (and you want a catchy subject line to go with it).
+Fair or not, most hiring managers pay very close attention to whether you write a post interview thank-you email (and you’ll want a catchy subject line to go with it).

 Our advice?
-Follow up as soon as humanly possible by writing a terrific interview thank you note.
-Below, we list out tips for writing the perfect thank you email—and provide a template to get you started.
+Follow up as soon as humanly possible by writing a terrific interview thank-you note.
+Below, we list out tips for writing the perfect thank-you email—and provide a template to get you started.

-Olivia Johnson, a Muse career coach with more than 20 years of experience in the corporate world, said there’s no good reason why you shouldn’t send a thank you note after every interview—and plenty of reasons why you should.
-For one thing, it’s proper business etiquette: “It’s almost like if you invite someone in your home, and then they’re leaving your property and don’t say anything as they walk out the door,” Johnson said.
+“It’s almost like if you invite someone in your home, and then they’re leaving your property and don’t say anything as they walk out the door,” Johnson says.
 “They selected you to move forward and have a conversation with, so it deserves a thank you.”

 It also helps you build on the rapport you established in the interview by reminding the hiring manager who you are, what you talked about, and how you’re a great fit for the job and company.

-Finally, a thank you note can help alleviate any concerns you had about your conversation.
-Maybe you forgot to ask about a specific part of the role, or maybe you flubbed an answer and want to clarify your statement—here’s your second chance.
-“I actually had someone who did really well on the tech interview, but they missed a question.
-They went home, continued to figure it out, and then sent a note sharing what they came up with,” Johnson shared.
-“That’s impressive.
+“I actually had someone who did really well on the tech interview, but they missed a question,” Johnson says.
+“They went home, continued to figure it out, and then sent a note sharing what they came up with—that’s impressive.
 That’s somebody that you want on your team.”

 1. Actually say “thank you”